CUI is committed to improving the reliability and supply of potable water to Chestermere’s customers.

 Copper water leaks typically start small and grow over time.
-Leaks can be occurring for years as corrosion increases over time resulting in low water pressure, sink holes and potentially local contamination of the water distribution system.
-While there may be some exceptions, copper water lines in Chestermere stopped being installed about 15 years ago, around the year 2000.
+Leaks can be occurring for years as corrosion develops, resulting in low water pressure, sink holes and potential local contamination of the water distribution system.
+While there may be exceptions, copper water lines stopped being installed in Chestermere about 20 years ago, in the late 1990s.

 What is potable water?